larsvilhuber/ssb-demo/code/Description-docker-conf.md

 We note that while hosted on CodeOcean, the same image, once built, is re-used, and packages are not re-installed.
 However, when exporting a capsule, only the build script is exported, and a replicator would need to rebuild the container, thereby also re-installing any packages.
 This can lead to version discrepancies when packages cannot be pinned to a particular version (as is the case with Stata).

+## Validating reproducibility

+In its base configuration, CodeOcean signals to researchers the successful completion of a run of the controller script `run` in the right pane of the user interface, indicating to the custodian of the confidential data that the code is verified to execute on the synthetic data.
+This is important for scalability and efficiency, as it reduces the need for extensive debugging.

 ## Concrete example: Estimating economic returns to education in the SIPP

 This example runs a Mincer equation on the SIPP Synthetic Beta data (need cite).
 The code is split into 4 pieces, tied together by a script.
 The environment is specified through a Dockerfile.